Eligible projects for the 2016 eLab Accelerator tackle unique challenges that—when solved—can help drive the entire industry forward. Including:

-- New Business Models: New utility business models, pricing structures, and regulatory reform to create new rules for adoption of distributed energy resources (DERs)
+- New Business Models: Projects explore new utility business models, market structures, and regulatory efforts focused on maximizing the value of distributed energy resources (DERs)

 - Energy Innovation Districts: Projects demonstrate or pilot innovative local DER solutions such as microgrids, downtown clean energy zones, net-zero districts, and others

 - Rate Design and DER Value Creation: Projects tackle new rate designs, compensation mechanisms, deployment strategies, and engagement programs focused on DER value creation.